georgetown-cset/article-linking/README.md

 cross-dataset article linking.
 There are four parts:

 1.)
 [Metadata generation](methods_documentation/0_metadata_table_generation.md).
 This section describes
-how we normalized a subset of metadata across arXiv, Web of Science, Dimensions, and Microsoft Academic Graph into a common format, and then normalized that data.
+how we put a subset of metadata across arXiv, Web of Science, Dimensions, and Microsoft Academic Graph into a common format, and then normalized that data.

 2.)
 [Matching table generation](methods_documentation/1_matching_table_generation.md).
 In this section,